 The vTPM data MUST only be available if the vTPM is running in association with its expected Virtual Platform.

-A hash of the most recent vTPM data SHALL be
+A hash of the most recent vTPM data SHALL be stored by the vPlatform Manager to allow the detection of rollback or modification attacks on stored, encrypted vTPM data.

 There MUST be integrity protection in place to prevent modification of vTPM data while not in use.